Skate Shop Day is a global initiative that aims to support, promote, and raise awareness for independently-owned skate stores.

 Skate shops often hold demos to provide test runs for their loyal customers and attract new visitors and clients.

-Skate shops have always provided the first layer of sponsorships deals into the aggressive and highly competitive skateboarding world.
+Skate shops have always provided the first layer of sponsorship deals in the aggressive and highly competitive skateboarding world.

 But before thinking about being sponsored, do your homework.